A Complete Guide to Pontoon Boat Sea Legs

 Sea-Legs

-The brand Sea-Legs has sold over 10,000 pairs in the United States and Canada.
-To avoid becoming trapped, their device has 3,000 pounds of extraction and retracting force.
+Sea-Legs has sold over 10,000 pairs in the United States and Canada.
+Their device has 3,000 pounds of extraction and retracting force to avoid becoming trapped.
 This is ideal if your lake’s substrate has sand, rock, or mucky sections where the legs might become caught.

 The Cost of Pontoon Sea Legs

-Depending on the model you choose, the cost of installing sea legs on a pontoon might vary.
+The cost of installing sea legs on a pontoon might vary depending on your chosen model.
 However, here’s a quick rundown:

-Sea legs will set you back about $4,300 for a two-tube pontoon boat.
+Sea legs will cost you about $4,300 for a two-tube pontoon boat.
 That’s only for the legs.

 Expect to pay roughly $4500 for a standard 26-foot lift canopy, which does not include setup or installation.